Meet Me in St. Louis (musical): Productions

 The musical opened on Broadway at the George Gershwin Theatre on November 2, 1989, and closed on June 10, 1990, after 252 performances.
 It was directed by Louis Burke with choreography by Joan Brickhill.
+Lighting design by Ken Billington.

 The show was performed Off-Broadway by the Irish Repertory Theatre in December 2006 through February 2007, with direction by Charlotte Moore (the mother in the Broadway production), choreography by Barry McNabb and sets by Tony Straiges.
 The cast featured George S. Irving as Grandpa Prophater.

 The musical has been produced by Musicals Tonight!
 (New York), in October 2004 the Paper Mill Playhouse Millburn, New Jersey in November to December 2007, with Brynn O'Malley as Esther, Gregg Edelman as Alonso Smith, and Donna English as Anna Smith, and The Muny, St. Louis in July 2009, with Lewis J. Stadlen as Grandpa Prophater, Brynn O'Malley as Esther Smith, Max von Essen as John Truitt and Stephen Bogardus as Mr. Alonzo Smith.

 The musical has also had its UK professional premiere at the Landor Theatre, in Clapham, London.
 The show ran from 11 December 2013 to 18 January 2014.